jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_trainer.md

 The method first checks if the number of batch size increases is less than the specified threshold and if the current batch size is not already at the maximum allowed value.
 If these conditions are met, it proceeds to evaluate the improvement in a specified evaluation metric (e.g., loss) on a specified split (e.g., training, validation, or test).

 The method retrieves the last recorded metric value for the specified validation output feature and evaluation metric from the progress tracker.
-It then compares this value with the best recorded value so far for the evaluation metric.
-If the current value is better, it updates the best value and resets the count of steps since the last improvement.
+It then compares this value with the best recorded value so far for the same metric.
+If the new value is better, it updates the best metric value and resets the count of steps since the last improvement.
 Otherwise, it increments the count of steps since the last improvement.

 If the count of steps since the last batch size increase and the count of steps since the last improvement in the evaluation metric both exceed the specified patience threshold, the method increases the batch size.
 The new batch size is calculated by multiplying the current batch size by a specified rate, and it is capped at the maximum allowed value.

-If the method is executed by the coordinator (a condition checked using the `is_coordinator` method), it logs messages indicating the reason for the batch size increase or any limitations on further increases.
+If the method is executed by the coordinator (e.g., the main process in a distributed training setup), it logs a message indicating that the batch size is being increased due to lack of improvement in the specified evaluation metric.

 The progress tracker is then updated with the new batch size, the count of steps since the last batch size increase, and the count of batch size increases.
-If the maximum allowed number of batch size increases has been reached, a message is logged indicating that further increases will not be performed.
-Similarly, if the batch size has already reached the maximum allowed value, a message is logged indicating that it cannot be increased further.
+If the maximum number of batch size increases has been reached, or if the current batch size is already at the maximum allowed value, additional log messages are printed.

+Overall, the `increase_batch_size` method uses the progress tracker and specified configuration values to determine if and when the batch size should be increased during training based on the improvement in a specified evaluation metric.

 #### **Method Details**
 This code defines a method called `increase_batch_size` within a class.
 The method takes several parameters including `progress_tracker`, `validation_output_feature_name`, `increase_batch_size_on_plateau`, `increase_batch_size_on_plateau_patience`, `increase_batch_size_on_plateau_rate`, `increase_batch_size_on_plateau_max`, `increase_batch_size_eval_metric`, and `increase_batch_size_eval_split`.